 - 1. The grading system for the clinical practicum is a merit/demerit system.
 Students begin the practicum with the maximum point value in each category, and only decrease their point value by not meeting the stated objectives.

-- 2. The Clinical Practicum grade is determined by the total number of points a student receives from the categories listed below, based on the student's cognitive, affective and psychomotor domain skills and when all clinical objectives have been met:
+- 2. The Clinical Practicum grade is determined by the total number of points a student receives from the categories listed below, based on the student's cognitive, affective, and psychomotor domain skills and when all clinical objectives have been met:

-- clinical objectives have been met:

-Clinical Competency Evaluations
+- Clinical Competency Evaluations

-Maximum: 55

-- Clinical Performance Assessment
+- Clinical Performance Assessment •

-- Professional Behavior (total of 15 points)
+- Professional Behavior (total of 15 points) 1.
+Punctuality

-- 1. Punctuality

 - 2. Clinical Documentation

 - 3. Continuing Education Credits

 - Written Assessment